Last updated on February 4th, 2021

 The Arts, Festivals, and Beauty Pageants

-#56.
-‘Arepas’ are the national dish, and what’s for breakfast and any other time of day.
+56. ‘Arepas’ are popular in Colombia and Venezuela, and what’s for breakfast and any other time of day.
 Made of thick corn tortillas stuffed with cheese and a variety of shredded meats and other fillings, these are popular everywhere.

-#57.
-Traditional lunches include ‘pabellón’ (rice, black beans, and meat with a side of plantain slices) and ‘reina pepiada’ (shredded chicken salad with avocado).
+57. Traditional lunches include ‘pabellón’ (rice, black beans, and meat with a side of plantain slices) and ‘reina pepiada’.

 Only in Venezuela